Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

 This tutorial will show how to achieve better ultrasound image quality, speed, and accuracy using AMD technology.
 The tutorial includes four labs:

-* Lab-1: How does Vitis ultrasound Library work
+* Lab-1: How does Vitis Ultrasound Library work

 * Lab-2: L1/L2 Graph based algorithm acceleration and evaluation for ultrasound tool box case